openstack/manila/doc/source/contributor/addmethod.openstackapi.rst

 Evolving the API
 ----------------

-The ``v1`` version of the manila API has been deprecated.
-The ``v2`` version of the API supports micro versions.
-So all changes to the v2 API strive to maintain stability at any given API micro version, so consumers can safely rely on a specific micro version of the API never to change the request and response semantics.
+The ``v1`` version of the manila API has been removed.
+The ``v2`` version of the API supports microversions.
+So all changes to the v2 API strive to maintain stability at any given API microversion, so consumers can safely rely on a specific microversion of the API never to change the request and response semantics.
 Read more about :doc:`API Microversions
 <api_microversion_dev>` to understand how stability and backwards
 compatibility are maintained.